cariad/asking/README.md

 stop: any
 ```

-The "stop" task immediately stops the script and returns the reason to the host application.
+The "stop" action immediately stops the script and returns the reason to the host application.

 The reason is required but can be any value; even a list or dictionary.